microsoft/CoreTemplateStudio/docs/getting-started-developers.md

 ## Cli Project

-The Cli project is in charge of:

-- Providing an entry point to the core project for external callers.
+The Cli project is in charge of providing an entry point to the core project for external callers.
 Communicating between the core and the caller is done via commands using CommandLineParser.

 CoreTS Cli exposes the following commands: